 Per Howarth, most stores have a clearance section where you can find additional savings—but there’s a way to save even more, and that’s by looking for the coveted red sticker.
 It indicates a severe markdown, is frequently only found on one lone item, and might just mean that there’s a blemish on the item in question.

 “I usually will purchase everything that inspires me as soon as I spot it and bring it all home to see what looks ideal in my space.”—Jenny Reimold

 Download the app

 If you can spare the gigabytes, it’s worth it.
-The HomeGoods app is basically a virtual community for the store: You can see what others at your local store have found when they post images online, and follow your nearest HomeGoods to receive a taste of the newest products as soon as they hit the shelves.
-Howarth is a fan of using the app as inspiration, using what others are finding to kickstart your own design project.
+The HomeGoods app is basically a virtual community for the store: You can see what others at your local outlet have found when they post images online and follow your nearest HomeGoods to receive a taste of the newest products as soon as they hit shelves.
+Howarth is a fan of using the app as inspiration, checking out what others are finding to kick-start her own design projects.